 Shout out to the epilogue, which doesn’t flinch from the realities of inter-continental relationships, but finds a place of happiness for Nick, Dex, and their found family.

-Diversity note: Liz Jacobs is a queer Jewish woman who was born in Russia and emigrated to the U.S. as a refugee when she was a child.
+Diversity note: Jacobs is a Jewish woman (with a wife, though I don’t know how she self-identifies) who was born in Russia and emigrated to the U.S. as a refugee when she was a child.

 Sidney Bell is becoming one of my fave M/M authors for super-angsty and suspenseful romance, and this did not disappoint.
 Miller Quinn was Edgar-Allen Church’s safe haven when Church was a teenager getting into trouble, before he went to a juvenile treatment center for five years.
 When Church is released, Miller is the only person he can think of who might provide a safe place to crash while Church starts to build a new life for himself.
 Everyone, including Church and Miller, think it’s probably a bad idea for them to live together, though, because before Church went away?
 They’d fought after anger-management-problems Church made a pass at Miller.
 Miller’s denial of who he is couldn’t take the stress.
 So yeah.
 Living together.
 Great idea.
 Of course they do it anyway.